 Parents are often disappointed about this information because they know how miserable a cough and a runny nose and congestion can make a small child feel, from cranky days to disruptive nights.
 Parents are always worried that something bad is happening and they have to do something.
 Childhood illnesses are a part of life and most of them are self-limiting.
 These illnesses are how the child’s immune system learns how to fight off bugs and it primes them for a stronger immune system later in life.

 But not giving medications does not mean that there is nothing that can be done to help them feel better and support their immune system.
 Parents can help comfort their children without giving medications, offering plenty of fluids to keep children well hydrated, and honey for a cough in children over a year old (no honey for babies under a year because of the risk of botulism).

 Many children benefit from humidifiers, steam and saline nose drops.
-Also, Echinacea, Vitamin C and Elderberry syrup helps with the immune system.
+Also, Echinacea, Vitamin C, and Elderberry syrup help with the immune system.
 And there is nothing like homemade vegetable or chicken soup, loaded with onion and garlic.
 Try to avoid dairy, as it can be mucous forming.

 Chiropractic Adjustments help the immune system.
 It’s as simple as that.
 It has been shown that the immune system is boosted by an increase in T-cell production up to 200% after an adjustment.
 And parents whose kids are under regular chiropractic care say that their kids are the healthiest they know.

 Never underestimate the power of Love.
 Snuggling up on the couch with mom and dad, reading books, watching silly movies, and just giving your babies attention and reassurance that they are going to be ok is the most powerful medicine of all.

 Who do you know that could benefit from chiropractic care?
 Mention this blog for your complimentary consultation and exam ($75 value!) to see if chiropractic can help you!* Call us today at 512-346-3536 or request an appointment here.